skoona/skn_utils/README.md

     Usage
      -------------------------------------------------
-     Dot notion of yaml file contents
+     Dot notation of yaml file contents
      SknSettings.version   # => version's value
      -------------------------------------------------

 ## Public Methods: SknUtils::NestedResult, SknHash & SknSettings
 Each concrete Class supports the following utility methods:

       #to_hash                       -- returns a hash of current key/value pairs, including nested
       #to_json                       -- returns a json string of current key/value pairs, including nested
       #hash_from(:base_key)          -- exports the internal hash starting with this base level key